On this page

 Where Can I Travel To With Ferryhopper?February 25, 2019

-Ferryhopper can get you to any Greek island with a port, and a more than that too.
-We provide you with the ability to book from over 35 ferry operators and to more than 160 destinations in the Aegean, Ionian, and Adriatic Sea.
-Because the best holidays are Greek holidays, we’ve made sure to connect Greek islands with other countries too.
-So if you’re coming from Italy, Turkey or Albania, you can book your full trip through Ferryhopper.
+Ferryhopper can get you to any Greek island with a port, and more than that too.
+We provide you with the ability to book from over 37 ferry operators and to more than 160 destinations in the Aegean, Ionian, and Adriatic Sea.
+Because the best holidays are Greek holidays, we’ve made sure to connect the Greek islands with other countries too.
+So if you’re coming to Greece from Italy, Turkey or Albania, you can book your full trip through Ferryhopper.

-We can sell tickets up to 24 hours before departure, but in that case, you will have to collect them at the port.
-If you are planning to get the tickets delivered to you via courier, you should take the delivery time into account, and we recommend leaving at least 3 days, preferably 6 before departure.
-There’s nothing wrong with collecting your tickets from our offices or the port though, so if you are booking last minute, we recommend selecting one of these ticket collection options.
+We can sell tickets up to the very last minute before departure, but in that case, you will have to collect them at the port.
+If you are planning to get the tickets delivered to you via courier, you should take the delivery time into account, and we recommend leaving at least 6 days before departure.
+There’s nothing wrong with collecting your tickets from our offices or the port though, so if you are booking last minute, we allow only these two collection options.

-Port authorities and ferry companies are together required to provide free assistance to enable all passengers to safely and comfortably, embark, travel and disembark.
-If you have specific assistance requirements it’s always a good idea to warn them in advance though.
-You can do this at the time of your booking, or by contacting the port authorities directly.
-If the ferry company damages any medical or essential mobility equipment, then they are required to make every possible effort to provide you with a temporary replacement of this equipment.
-As for any other piece of luggage, they are also required to reimburse you the cost of that equipment.
+Port authorities and ferry companies are together required to provide free assistance to enable all passengers to safely and comfortably embark, travel and disembark.
+If you have specific assistance requirements, it’s always a good idea to ask in advance in case the port needs to make any specific preparations.
+You can do this once you have finalized your booking by contacting us or the port authorities directly.